devleaks/followthegreens/docs/index.md

 # Installation

+Release 2 will not work on X-Plkane 11.

 FtG plugin is written in the python language.
-Therefore, you first need to install the [XPPython3 plugin](https://xppython3.readthedocs.io/en/latest/) to allow for use of python plugins in X-Plane.
+Therefore, you first need to install the [XPPython3 plugin](https://xppython3.readthedocs.io/en/latest/).

 This process is very similar to the Lua language plugin (XLua or FlyithLua) to use Lua scripts.
 Here, another language (Python), another plugin (XPPython3).